eclipse-archived/ceylon-lang.org/blog/2015-06-03-generic-function-refs.md

 and intersection types, and with type inference and type argument inference.
 There's even limited support for type function inference!
-And there's no arbitrary upper limits here; not only rank 2 but arbitrary rank types are supported.
+And there's no arbitrary upper limits here; not only rank-2 but arbitrary rank types are supported.

 If there's enough interest, I'll cover that material in a future post.